frap129/layman/README.md

 the largest existing window, rather than the currently focused window.
 If multiple windows have the same size, Grid tries to split the left-most and top-most "largest" window.
 This results in a grid-like pattern.

-Known bugs:
-- For some reason, the left-most and top-most window is not always the one that gets split.

 Binding:
 ```
 bindym <your bind here> nop layman layout Grid # set focused workspace's layout manager to Grid